Black Canyon of the Gunnison National Park: Precambrian

 The Precambrian gneiss and schist that make up the majority of the steep walls of the Black Canyon formed 1.7 billion years ago during a metamorphic period brought on by the collision of ancient volcanic island arcs with the southern end of what is present-day Wyoming.
 The lighter-colored pegmatite dikes that can be seen crosscutting the basement rocks formed later during this same period.

 Cretaceous - Tertiary

 The entire area underwent uplift during the Laramide orogeny between 70 and 40 million years ago which was also part of the Gunnison Uplift.
 This raised the Precambrian gneiss and schist that makes up the canyon walls.
 During the Tertiary from 26 to 35 million years ago large episodes of volcanism occurred in the area immediately surrounding the present day Black Canyon.
 The West Elk Mountains, La Sal Mountains, Henry Mountains, and Abajo Mountains all contributed to burying the area in several thousand feet of volcanic ash and debris.

-The modern Gunnison River set its course 15 million years ago as the run-off from the nearby La Sal and West Elk Mountains and the Sawatch Range began carving through the relatively soft volcanic deposits.
+The modern Gunnison River set its course 15 million years ago as the run-off from the nearby La Sal Mountains, West Elk Mountains and Sawatch Range began carving through the relatively soft volcanic deposits.